VET APPROVED

 2. Let the Dogs Establish a Hierarchy

 For humans, sibling rivalry is generally dealt with by the parents explaining to the dominant child that they need to play fairly with their sibling, but in the canine world, it doesn’t work that way.
 In fact, if you insist on the confident, dominant dog to play fairly with the subordinate dog, you’re interfering with a possible healthy canine relationship.
-It’s the consensus that a subordinate dog does not mind when the assertive dog takes toys or simply bosses the dog around.
+It’s the consensus that a subordinate dog can accept when the assertive dog takes toys or simply bosses the dog around.

 In short, refrain from coming to the aid of the subordinate dog against the more assertive dog unless the fight escalates to potential injury, as mentioned above.